Brisbane Roar FC: Frans Thijssen (interim) 2015

-Aloisi era (2015–2018)
+John Aloisi era (2015–2018)

 On 26 May 2015, John Aloisi was appointed head coach.
-Amidst off-field drama regarding the club's ownership during his first season as head coach, Aloisi led the Roar to an encouraging 3rd place on the ladder, narrowly missing out on the championship in the last game of the season and finishing only one point behind eventual champions Adelaide.
+Amidst off-field drama regarding the club's ownership during his first season as head coach, Aloisi led the Roar to third place on the ladder, narrowly missing out on the championship in the last game of the season and finishing only one point behind eventual champions Adelaide.

-The 2015/16 performance was sufficient for the Roar to enter qualification for the 2017 Asian Champions League.
+The 2015–16 performance was sufficient for the Roar to enter qualification for the 2017 Asian Champions League.
 After defeating Global F.C. and Shanghai Greenland Shenhua F.C. in 2017, Brisbane qualified for the ACL Group Stage for the fourth time in their history.
-Brisbane were knocked out in the group stage, winning just 1 match, and losing four, including a 6–0 to Ulsan Hyundai FC.
-This 6–0 loss, coupled with the Western Sydney Wanderers' 5–1 loss to Shanghai SIPG F.C. on the same day led to Fox Sports commentators Mark Rudan and Mark Bosnich labelling the matchday as "the darkest day in Australian club football".
+They were knocked out in the group stage, winning one match and losing four, including a 6–0 defeat to Ulsan Hyundai FC.
+This, coupled with the Western Sydney Wanderers' 5–1 loss to Shanghai SIPG F.C. on the same day, led to Fox Sports commentators Mark Rudan and Mark Bosnich labelling the matchday as "the darkest day in Australian club football".